 - Stationary cellular options: The M5 can work as a "modem" for a regular router to deliver residential broadband, via its Gigabit network port, in areas where existing instruction is not available or slow.

 - Unlocked: The M5 is unlocked and therefore will work with any carriers via a nano-SIM card.
 In the U.S., for now, it works best with AT&T and T-Mobile.

 - App operated: You can control the M5 via the Netgear mobile app, in addition to its touchscreen.
-Using the apps users can manage the router’s mobile data usage, track data usage by month and session, customize Wi-Fi settings, including Guest networks.
+Using the apps users can manage the router's mobile data usage, track data usage by month and session, and customize Wi-Fi settings, including Guest networks.

 Hardware-wise, Netgear says the Nighthawk M5 is powered by the Qualcomm Snapdragon X55 Mobile Platform.

 As for Wi-Fi, the mobile router features Dual-band AX1800 with the two 2.4GHz and 5GHz bands with the top speed of 600Mbps and 1200Mbps, respectively.

 Netgear MR5200: Hardware specifications

 |Cellular Technology||5GNR Sub 6GHz (N)SA|